 - Must be a full time student the semester prior to studying abroad and during the term a student is abroad/away

-- Receive approval by The Sage Colleges to study abroad/away
+- Receive approval by the director of Study Abroad to study abroad/away

 Please also note that:

-- A Study Abroad Application is required for all students wishing to study abroad, regardless of the length of the program of study.
+- A Study Abroad Application is required for all students wishing to study abroad or away, regardless of the length of the program of study.

-- Students should meet with the Study Abroad director before submitting an application.
+- Students must meet with the Study Abroad director before submitting an application.

 - Approval is necessary from The Sage Colleges to participate in any affiliated or non-affiliated study abroad program.